Beach and Mason station

-Beach and Mason station is a streetcar station in San Francisco, California, serving the San Francisco Municipal Railway's E Embarcadero and F Market & Wharves heritage railway lines.
+Beach and Mason station is a streetcar station in San Francisco, California, serving the San Francisco Municipal Railway's F Market & Wharves historic streetcar line.
 It is located on Beach Street at Mason Street.
 The station opened on March 4, 2000, with the streetcar's extension to Fisherman's Wharf.

 Beach and Mason station is about 0.2 mi from the terminus of the Powell–Mason cable car.
 The stop is also served by the route bus, plus the bus route, which provides service along the F Market & Wharves and L Taraval lines during the late night hours when trains do not operate.